2084x/ytcli-guide/README.md

 # Tips for ytfzf

-* ctrl-j/k moves you up and down the list of search results.
+* ctrl-j/k moves you up and down the list of results.
-* alt-p will scrape the next page of search results.
+* alt-p will scrape the next page of results.
 * You can use tab to select and open multiple videos.
-First selected video will play and others will be added to the playlist in order.
+Videos will be added to the playlist in order of selection.
-* ctrl-a (with my fzf settings) will allow you to select and open all videos.
+* ctrl-a (with my fzf default opts) will allow you to select and open all results.
 Useful for playlists.
 * Run `ytfzf --rii` occasionally to refresh healthy invidious instances.
 * You can add a subscriptions file to scrape a list of channels for their most recent uploads.
-See the ytfzf manual for how the file should be set up.
+See the ytfzf manual for how the file should look.
-* If you use dwm + swallow patch and want to loop menus, add `is_detach=1` to your config, otherwise thumbnails and menus will break when the window is restored.
+* If you use dwm + swallow patch, thumbnails will break when the terminal is restored.
+Open a new terminal to get thumbnails back for your next search.
+Alternatively, if you want to loop the menu with `-l`, you will also need to detach the player with `--detach` so that the terminal doesn't get swallowed and thumbnails remain intact.

 # RSS